Athens wants 'untranslatable' name for Macedonia

-Greece said on Tuesday it wanted Macedonia to adopt an "untranslatable" name in order to settle a long-running dispute between the two countries.
+Greece said on Tuesday it wanted Macedonia to adopt an "untranslatable" name in order to settle a long-running dispute between the two countries, as a UN envoy said the time was right for a solution.

+"I think there is a will here, and I believe also in Skopje, to try to reach a settlement," UN mediator Matthew Nimetz told reporters after talks with Greek Foreign Minister Nikos Kotzias.

+"We should seize the momentum.
+Slowing things down doesn't make any sense...
+There's a time for decision-making and I think we're there," said the 78-year-old, who has been involved with the issue since 1994.

-Greece considers the name "Macedonia" to be part of its own cultural heritage -- it is also the name of a Greek province considered to be the centre of the ancient empire of Alexander the Great.
+Greece considers the name "Macedonia" to be part of its own cultural heritage, as it is also the name of a historic Greek province that was the core of Alexander the Great's ancient empire.

 "The first thing to discuss is a name in the language or languages of the neighbouring country which cannot be translated in any other language," Greek Foreign Minister Nikos Kotzias told ERT television.